Starting Running from Zero - A Sustainable Approach for Non-Athletes

 Running requires minimal gear, but don't compromise on shoes.
 Ill-fitting shoes directly cause knee pain, plantar fasciitis, and shin splints.
 Visit a sports store for foot measurement and gait analysis to find your match.
 This is the most effective injury-prevention investment.

 Beginner shoes should offer high cushioning and stability, typically costing 8,000-15,000 yen, with replacement recommended every 500-800 kilometers.
 Clothing can be any T-shirt and shorts you own.
-Performance wear can wait until running becomes a habit.
+Performance wear can wait until running becomes a habit; there is no rush to build a sustainable running habit.

 Summary